ESA-PhiLab/iris/README.md

 <hr />

 ## Installation
-Since IRIS is written in python, you will need a python 3.7 where you can install this app.
+Since IRIS is written in python, you will need a python 3.7 environment to use this app.
 Go to your preferenced installation folder via your console and clone this repository by running:

 `git clone https://github.com/ESA-PhiLab/iris.git`.